osantana/development-guidelines/source/code.rst

 * Unit test every function, method and class.
 * Integration tests should assert each part called using mocks or return checks.
 * Avoid using VCR-like mocking system.
-VCR-like libraries store credentials used for tests in fixture files and it creates a security breach. the  fixtures created by them are strongly dependent of the API state, making it hard to update the test in the future.
+VCR-like libraries store credentials used for tests in fixture files and it creates a security breach.
+The fixtures created by them are strongly dependent of the API state, making it hard to update the test in the future.
 * We don't use test coverage as a metric, but as a way to find use cases not tested.
-* Features with multiple layers should test all layers (an API endpoint should have tests in the manager level (focused in the data) and API level (focused in correct HTTP usage)
+* Features with multiple layers should be tested on all layers (an API endpoint should have tests in the manager level (focused in the data) and API level (focused in correct HTTP usage)

 Configuration
 -------------